Empire of the East series: Novels

 The first three books are tightly connected, dealing with the West's struggle to bring down the Empire, in which Rolf plays a vital role.
 The fourth novel is set much later.

-The first three books were substantially re-written and re-issued as an omnibus edition Empire of the East in 1979.
+The first three books were substantially re-written and re-issued as an omnibus edition titled Empire of the East in 1979.

 Reception

 Greg Costikyan reviewed Empire of the East in Ares Magazine #1.
 Costikyan commented that "in Empire of the East, [Saberhagen] has produced an extremely interesting fantasy work. [...]
 Empire of the East is extremely cleanly written, moves along rapidly, and is fun."

 Tim Cain, the creator of the video game series Fallout, has cited Empire of the East as one of his favorite and most influential books in a video from 2023.